Achievable logoAchievable logo

 • The actresses’ script

-(Note that the “s” in the plural possessive form is simply to make the noun plural, so in “actress” we actually had to add “-es”).
+(Note that the s in the plural possessive form is there to make the noun plural.
+For example, with actress, you have to add -es to form the plural actresses.)

-Check out the summary below that will help you remember the two possessive apostrophe rules on test day.
+Check out the summary below to help you remember the two possessive apostrophe rules on test day.

 ACT tips